bastienleonard/pysfml-cython/doc/sphinx/source/audio.rst

       The samples stored in the buffer, as a byte string (``str`` in Python 2, ``bytes`` in Python 3).
 Use ``len()`` to get the number of samples.

-   .. attribute:: sample_count

-      The number of samples stored in the buffer.
-This is equal with ``len(samples)``, but it might be faster.

    .. classmethod:: load_from_file(filename)